Ervin Tyrone Crump, age 67 of 5057 Valley View Dr., Sanford, NC passed on Friday, January 3, 2020.

 The family will receive friends at the home of his son Michael Crump 1514 Rollins Store Rd., Sanford, NC 27332

 Professional Services Entrusted to: Knotts Funeral Home, Sanford

-To send flowers to Ervin's family, please visit our floral section.
+To send flowers to Ervin's family, please visit our floral store.